CDCgov/phdi/containers/ecr-viewer/README.md

 To enable the Standlone viewer homepage, set the environment variable `STANDALONE_VIEWER` to `true`.
 This will enable the Standalone viewer homepage at `localhost:8080`.

+For local development, if `STANDALONE_VIEWER` is not set to `true`, convert-seed-data will not seed the metadata.

 ### Updating Seed Data

 Occasionally, the FHIR Converter will be updated requiring new seed data to be regenerated.
 This can be done by running `npm run convert-seed-data`.
 To load the new data you will have to delete the current volume used by your DB.